-I am Associate Professor at the Law School at the College of William & Mary.
+I am Associate Professor at William & Mary Law School and a fellow at the Center for the Study of Law and Markets.
 I currently teach Torts, Intellectual Property, and Property Theory.
+(Student Twitter feed available here.)

-My research interests center on property, intellectual property, and private law theory more generally, and on conflict of laws and other issues relating to horizontal federalism.
-I am interested in the role of doctrinal and conceptual analysis within a legal system whose primary orientation is instrumentalist.
-Click here to find out about papers I’m working on now.
+My scholarship chiefly centers on private law theory, with an emphasis on property and intellectual property, including patents, copyrights, trademarks, trade secrecy, and privacy law.
+I also write about conflict of laws and other issues relating to horizontal federalism.
+I’m interested in the role of doctrinal and conceptual analysis within a legal system whose primary orientation is instrumentalist.
+To find out about papers I’m working on now, click here.

 Please feel free to contact me by email or by phone at (757) 221-1341.